bens4lsu/theskinny-publish/Content/blog2/quick-hello.md

 ---
 title: Quick Hello
 date: 2010-08-05 10:19
-description: A description of my post.
+description: So what happened?
+The world isn't still making fun of Mel Gibson?
+But I wasn't tired of it yet!
-tags: uncategorized
+tags: meta
 id: 845
 ---
 So what happened?
 The world isn't still making fun of Mel Gibson?
 But I wasn't tired of it yet!